 This homemade hand sanitizer is a great alternative to ones you can buy at the store, because it is made with more natural ingredients and it is anti-bacterial & anti-viral.
 I feel just as comfortable, if not more so, using this recipe than something I can buy at the store - & yes, I have been using it (& hubs too!) the last few days while out and about.
 It is quite drying to the hands though due to the alcohol content, so make sure you have some lotion on hand (no pun intended) in case you need some moisture.

-Without further delay, let's go over how to make this simple DIY Hand Sanitizer.
+Without further delay, let's go over how to make this simple DIY Hand Sanitizer with witch hazel.

 CORONAVIRUS DISCLAIMER: This hand sanitizer is not a substitute for proper hand washing.
 While this home remedy does contain naturally antiviral ingredients, it has not been clinically tested to assess it’s effectiveness against viruses such as the novel coronavirus.